Tiger 3: Development

 In early 2020, it was reported that a sequel to Tiger Zinda Hai (2017) was in development, with Salman Khan and Katrina Kaif reprising their roles.
 In late 2020, Maneesh Sharma was roped in to direct the film, taking over from Ali Abbas Zafar who directed the previous installment.
 On 4 March 2022, the film was announced by YRF through an announcement video.

 Casting

 Shanoo Sharma was the film's casting director.
 Khan and Kaif were confirmed to reprise their roles as Tiger and Zoya respectively, with Emraan Hashmi cast as the antagonist, in February 2021.
-Ranvir Shorey was announced to return to the franchise, following his absence in Tiger Zinda Hai.
+Ranvir Shorey was announced to return to the franchise, following his absence from Tiger Zinda Hai.
 Vishal Jethwa joined the cast in October 2021, while Revathi and Riddhi Dogra were cast a month later.
+Revathi was cast in the role of a new RAW chief who would succeed Girish Karnad's character Shenoy; Karnad's demise in 2019 led to Sharma and Chopra deciding on the character leap.
 Shah Rukh Khan and Hrithik Roshan reprised their roles as Pathaan and Major Kabir Dhaliwal, in cameo appearances respectively.
+Aside from the recurring characters in the universe, Kumud Mishra and Anand Vidhaat Sharma reprised their roles from the prequel.
+Character actor Chandrachoor Rai, who had appeared in Sharma's production debut, Dum Laga Ke Haisha (2015), was cast in a new role.